 auto-name the Clip track to match the file.

 Time is displayed horizontally in the Playlist (in bars displayed along the top of the window).
 The grid resolution is determined by:

-Playback can be controlled from the Main Transport controls or the Play button as indicated above.
+Playback - Controlled from the Main Transport controls or the Play button as indicated above.

 - Relocate the playback position - Click on the upper timeline (Bar numbers) where you want the playback position indicator to start.
 You can use the (Home) key to reset to the song beginning.
 NOTE: There is an option on the Right-Click main transport Stop button Remember seek time for the start position to be remembered.

 - Play notes straddling the playback position marker - When stopping and starting you can play notes that cross the playback position by opening the